 As noted in our introduction, you will find a quick answer below for those of you who are super busy or prefer to skim, followed by a more in-depth answer for those of you looking for that.
 If you like this series and find the information helpful, please share it!

 The Quick Answer

-Equine Therapy can mean many things and be described with a multitude of other terms, all of which can make your initial explorations into this field a little overwhelming to say the least!
+Equine and Animal Assisted Therapy can mean many things and be described with a multitude of other terms, all of which can make your initial explorations into this field a little overwhelming to say the least!

 In some cases, Equine Therapy refers to therapy provided to a horse, such as equine massage.
 In other cases, it refers to physical or recreational therapy provided to a person with special needs, usually through riding a horse.

 Equine Therapy can also refer to incorporating interactions with horses into approaches to help humans heal, learn and grow emotionally, developmentally and relationally.
 It is this latter definition of Equine Therapy we explore here and both practice and teach at Healing Hooves.
 The term we use, and feel more accurately describes this aspect of the Equine Therapy field, is Equine Facilitated Wellness.

-Equine Therapy is also a form of Animal Assisted Therapy or, more correctly, Animal Assisted Intervention, which is an even larger field comprising different forms of therapy and activities with different species of animals including, but not limited to, equines.
+Equine Therapy is a form of Animal Assisted Therapy or, more correctly, Animal Assisted Intervention, which is an even larger field comprising different forms of interventions, therapies, education approaches and activities with different species of animals including, but not limited to, equines.
 We make some key distinctions and provide some definitions below.

 The Longer Answer